This is my on-going project to assess the performance of various VESA Local Bus cards.

 What I liked is the output quality and also the default fonts in text modes gave it a unique look of the DOS prompt.

 Trident TD4000SMT/V2 (Trident TGU9400CXi)

-Trident cards had a very bad reputation for its performance, even back in the early ’90s.
-Trident ISA cards like 8900 or 9000 were cheap, wide-spread and always considered as basic options.
+Trident cards had a very bad reputation for its performance back in the early ’90s.
+Trident ISA cards like 8900 or 9000 were dirt cheap, wide-spread and always considered as a basic option.
 When the VL-Bus era started, Trident scaled up their design for faster bus and thrown a bunch of mediocre cards to the market.
 The 94xx line consisting of entry-level TGUI9400CXi, mid-range TGU9420CRx and high-end TGU9440AGi is a revised generation which was designed for local-bus.

 The card showed poor DOS performance trailing the group of all tests (only beating the ISA based Diamond Viper VLB).

 Despite all trying, I was unable to run this card reliably in Windows 3.1 and thus windows test are missing, but if they were included I’d expect them to be rather poor.